gptankit/serviceq/README.md

 <img src="https://github.com/gptankit/illustrations/blob/master/serviceq/prob-8.png?raw=true" style="width:50%"/>
 </p>

 Note that, even when requests keep failing on D (however less), ServiceQ retries them on other nodes until they succeed.
-If they do not succeed on any of the nodes, they are buffered and periodically retried on the cluster (using the same approach above), until they succeed.
+If they do not succeed on any of the nodes, they are queued and periodically retried on the cluster (using the same approach above), until they succeed.

 <b>Noticeable features</b>

 * HTTP Load Balancing<br/>
 * Probabilistic node selection based on error feedback<br/>
-* Failed request buffering and deferred forwarding<br/>
+* Failed request queueing and deferred forwarding<br/>
-* Upfront request buffering<br/>
+* Upfront request queueing<br/>
 * Request retries<br/>
 * Concurrent connections limit<br/>
 * Complete TLS/SSL support (automatic and manual)